bloomberg/chromium.bb/native_client_sdk/src/doc/sdk/examples.rst

 -------------------------------------

 Each example can also be launched as a packaged app.
-For more information about using Native Client for packaged apps, see :ref:`Packaged appliction
+For more information about using Native Client for packaged apps, see :ref:`Packaged application
 <distributing_packaged>`.
 For general information about packaged apps, see the
 `Chrome apps documentation </apps/about_apps>`_.